 Some days I have meetings outside the office and I enjoy the chance to get some fresh air.
 Last time, I wore high heeled boots and had to hobble across the cobble stones in the old town.
 I’m nothing like the many elegant Latvian ladies who can deal with the situation with such grace and composure.
 I stumble and swear at myself, and promise to wear more sensible shoes next time.

 More often than not I bring a packed lunch because I like to eat healthy and it’s much cheaper.
 However, lately I’ve been keeping myself very busy in the evenings which has made me into a lazy cook.
 So there are more days now when I join my colleagues for lunch at places like Andalūzijas suns or Cydonia.
-Sometimes, we stroll over to Spitaki Greek Deli.
 I’m super fortunate to have such a great group of colleagues.
 We blether away about everything from Tinder dates to cooking tips.

 My work is usually pleasantly interrupted with Whatsapp messages from friends or my sister sending photos of my niece.
 Officially, my working day ends at 5 pm but, of course, there are days when I stay longer and I admit to checking work emails on my phone in the evenings.

-Once a week I do pilates but most days I indulge in much less healthy activities like having a cheeky drink or dinner out with friends at places like Casa Nostra (try the gnocchi!) or Austra.
+Once a week I do pilates but most days I indulge in much less healthy activities like having a cheeky drink or pizza with friends.
 Some evenings end at the cinema and one of the last movies I saw was Bridget Jones’s Baby at Forum Cinemas, one of the really big cinemas which I hadn’t been to in ages.
 I usually prefer the smaller independent cinemas like Kino Bize and Splendid Palace.
 Two new things I’ve recently tried have been a class on mindfulness and a pub quiz (they’re becoming very popular in Riga).
 And I always jump at the chance to babysit my baby niece.

 Around 11:30 pm I hit the sack after having read for a while and listened to music.
 Lately, I’ve been obsessing over Twin Shadow’s latest album, Christine & the Queens and How To Dress Well.
 This year I’ve been consuming a lot less TV than I used to and I’m quite proud of all the time I’ve saved.